 Building a Dialogic Campus at Bridgewater College

-In 2012, Bridgewater College launched their Academic Citizenship project, designed to transform campus culture by helping students recognize themselves as empowered members of an academic community.
+In 2012, Bridgewater College in Virginia launched their Academic Citizenship project, designed to transform campus culture by helping students recognize themselves as empowered members of an academic community.

 Underpinning the Academic Citizenship project is a belief that the skills that promote academic rigor and success in the classroom—openness, curiosity, mutual respect—also apply to life beyond the classroom in civic, social, and professional contexts.